A clean layout featuring examples of minimalist and fine-line small tattoo designs, styled as an expert informational guide.

 Why do small tattoos seem expensive for something that takes 10 minutes?

-Tattoo studios implement a standard "shop minimum" fee.
-This baseline cost is universal and covers the medical-grade sanitary setup, single-use sterile needles, protective barriers, ink, and the time required to fully sterilize the station before and after your visit, regardless of how tiny your design is.
+Small tattoos seem expensive because studios implement a standard "shop minimum" fee to cover baseline operational costs.
+This universal flat fee covers the medical-grade sanitary setup, single-use sterile needles, protective barriers, ink, and post-session sterilization, regardless of design size.

 How much should a small tattoo typically cost?